mx-psi/tfg/text/CompSci/01-quipper.md

 The module `Oracle` provides several ways of building an oracle:

-1. Explictly from its shape and a possibly non-reversible circuit by the function `buildOracle`, with type
+1. Explicitly from its shape and a possibly non-reversible circuit by the function `buildOracle`, with type
 ```haskell
 buildOracle
   :: QData qa